-rabie 3.3.
-IVI.5. milestones cneckiist
+Table 3.3.
+M.S. milestones checklist

-Milestone or Action When Select a Major Professor By end of first semester Submit approved Plan of Study In the second semester, by the end of the second week of the class Request transfer credit (if applicable) By completion of 9 credit hours Complete RCR training By end of first semester Submit approved Degree Requirements Beginning of final semester Certification form Apply for graduation with university Beginning of final semester Prepare a manuscript for journal submission Final semester Schedule thesis defense In final semester, at least two weeks prior to planned defense date Defend thesis Check university for deadlines Submit thesis outcome form to the department Submit approved final M.S. thesis to university Complete Exit Survey End of final semester
+Milestone or Action When Select an Advisor/Major Professor By the end of the first semester Complete the Student & Major Professor Checklist By the end of the first semester Submit an approved Plan of Study In the second semester by the end of the second week of classes or at the completion of 9 credit hours Request transfer credit (if applicable) By completion of 9 credit hours Complete the RCR training By the end of the first semester Submit an approved Degree Requirements At the beginning of the final semester Certification form Apply for graduation with the university At the beginning of the final semester Prepare a manuscript for journal submission Final semester Schedule the thesis defense In the final semester at least two weeks prior to planned defense date Defend the thesis Check with the university for Submit the thesis outcome form to the department deadlines Submit the approved final M.S. thesis to the university Complete the Exit Survey End of the final semester